jajimenez/openreq/README.md

 ## Management

-Once the API is running, you can browse to the administration site in `/admin`.
+Once the API is running, you can browse the following URLs:

+- Administration: `/admin`
+- API documentation: `/api/docs`

+You can run the following Django commands from the `src` directory.

-To train the incident classification model, run:
+### Train the incident classification model

 ```bash
 python manage.py train_classification_model